UGLI Webinar Series: Whitehat SEO CEO Interview

 So in previous lives if you like I've worked.
 Either I've come into an existing business or I've been given a large pot of money and saying away you go.
 You're sort of working with other people's money and it does change your perspective of course.
 I think what I would probably do is put more systems in place in the early stages then it's all very well in hindsight, but I probably could have done more to plan the growth of the business instead of just letting it play out and just see what comes.
 But in many ways, I don't know quite how I would have done that without the knowledge I've got now anyway.
 I would have probably partnered up with HubSpot earlier on and built a stronger relationship when they were smaller.
 It's difficult to deal with a big global operation.

-There's very few companies that can grow at that rate and it shows you that the potential for this market, we're still scratching the surface.
-Most companies out there need help with growth, with their marketing, with their sales, with their customer support and we're able to provide that and therefore I think there's always going to be a need for what we do.
-I think to answer your question again is how would we differentiate yourselves?
-There's very few people out there or very few companies who've kind of got the experience that we have.
-Everything from working with the small SMEs, the startups all the way through to NASDAQ quoted companies, working out of Wall Street.
+There are very few companies that can grow at that rate and it shows you that the potential for this market, we're still scratching the surface.
+Most companies out there need help with growth, marketing, sales, their customer support and we're able to provide that therefore I think there's always going to be a need for what we do.
+I think to answer your question again how would we differentiate ourselves?
+There are very few people out there or very few companies who've kind of got the experience that we have.
+Everything from working with small SMEs, the startups through to NASDAQ quoted companies, working out of Wall Street.
 So that kind of broad experience of doing it ourselves is really useful when I'm having conversations with other corporates.

-It's something really boring.
-I think it would be just manage your cash-flow very, very carefully.
+It's something boring.
+I think it would be just to manage your cash flow very, very carefully.
 Cash is King.
-Gain, it's a trite thing to say, but the number one role for any company is don't go bust and I say that because it's actually quite hard.
+Gain, it's a trite thing to say, but the number one role for any company is don't go bust and I say that because it's quite hard.

 If you're just concerned about being able to pay a cheque, you can't do all the good stuff that you want to do.
-Now, we're past that now, but in the early days, there's multiple times where that has happened.
-Other businesses, it wasn't me, but we've had people who I know are running the business would actually write a cheque or they'd get somebody to write a cheque just so that the bank would see money coming in so that they could pay the wages and then take that money out again the next day.
-In the hope that an invoice that they had was going clear and you're doing things like that and that's what people don't really understand.
+Now, we're past that, but in the early days, there were multiple times when that happened.
+In other businesses, it wasn't me, but we've had people who I know are running the business would write a cheque or they'd get somebody to write a cheque just so that the bank would see money coming in so that they could pay the wages and then take that money out again the next day.
+In the hope that an invoice that they had was going clear and you're doing things like that and that's what people don't understand.
 As an entrepreneur, you'd say you sometimes have to balance so many different things.
-I've got to take, try and build up a bigger buffer to allow yourself to be not worried about the day to day stuff so you can concentrate more on the strategy and the growth and the things that you really enjoy.
+I've got to take, try and build up a bigger buffer to allow myself to be not worried about the day-to-day stuff so I can concentrate more on the strategy and the growth and the things that I enjoy.

-You do clearly enjoy it.
+You do enjoy it.
 I do.
 I love it which is kind of strange because we've been doing it for a while now and you think you'd get tired of it, but it is a buzz.
-We're fortunate, we're working at cutting edge industry.
+We're fortunate, we're working in a cutting-edge industry.
 We're helping a lot of people, helping a lot of companies.
-We get to fly around the world a little bit every now and again and attend these conferences and get inspired by some of the things that other people are doing.
+We get to fly around the world a little bit now and again attend these conferences and get inspired by some of the things that other people are doing.
 I do enjoy that.
 It's one of the things that came out of HubSpot actually, and bless them that they're focused on their world very much.
-But when we first came across them, I honestly haven't any clue who they were and what they did.
+But when we first came across them, I honestly hadn't any clue who they were and what they did.

 Clwyd, thank you so much for spending some time with us today.